 Quantifying ecological condition

 The availability of biotic response relationships (BR functions) for species or any variable of interest allows us to score sites where these species or variables have been sampled.
-Typically, we derive parameters of biotic response relationships from large scale field studies such as the Great Lakes Coastal Wetland Monitoring Program (CWM) or through meta-analysis of multiple studies as illustrated by Gnass--Giese et al. (2015).
+Typically, we derive parameters of biotic response relationships from large scale field studies such as the Great Lakes Coastal Wetland Monitoring Program (CWM) or through meta-analysis of multiple studies as illustrated by Gnass Giese et al. (2015).
 New sites can be scored by the same iterative approach that we used to derive the BR functions (Hilborn and Mangel 1997, Howe et al. 2007a).
 We again minimize the lack-of-fit expression in Equation 4, but in this case the species-specific parameters (μ, σ, and h) are known, and we seek to find the value along the condition gradient (C) that yields the minimum LOF.
 If we use presence/absence data for individual species, then an alternative likelihood expression can be maximized: